SteinschneiderLab/lab-manual/training/hpc/README.md

   >>> {enter your Python command here}
   ```
   You are now operating in python, you can return to bash with 'ctrl-z'
 - Demo the 'hard way' of creating a manual R script via VIM and then running with 'Rscript' command
-  create an R script and enter into it via VIM
+  Create an R script and enter into it via VIM
   ```
   $ touch testR.R
   $ vim testR.R